srijandas2025/AI_powered_Smart_Speed_Governance_and_Safety_System/README.md

 2. Python detects speed limit signs using a TFLite model.
 3. Detected speed is sent to Arduino via serial communication.
 4. Arduino controls motor speed using PWM and IR sensor feedback.
+## 🔹 Why This Project is Different from Others

+- **Real-Time AI Detection:** Unlike many conventional speed control projects, this system uses a TensorFlow Lite model to detect speed limit signs from a live camera feed, making it dynamic and responsive to real-world conditions.

+- **Closed-Loop RPM Feedback:** An IR sensor measures the motor RPM, allowing the Arduino to adjust the motor speed automatically and accurately according to the detected speed limit, which most other projects lack.

+- **Full Hardware-Software Integration:** This project combines Python (AI + image processing + serial communication) with Arduino and motor driver hardware, ensuring an end-to-end functional system.

+- **Fail-Safe Default Speed:** If no sign is detected for a defined period, the system returns to a normal cruising speed, ensuring safe and consistent operation.

+- **Demonstrated on Real Hardware:** Unlike simulation-only projects, this system works on an actual DC motor setup, showing real-time motor speed changes in response to AI-detected speed signs.

+- **Practical Driver Assistance:** The combination of AI, real-time feedback, embedded hardware, and fail-safe mechanisms makes this project a unique, practical, and reliable solution for improving road safety.

 ## 🔧 Hardware Implementation

 ### Complete Hardware Setup